mohd-akram/item.tf/README.md

 Get Started
 -----------

-Rename config.default.py to config.py and fill in your API keys in the file.
+Copy config.default.py to config.py and fill in your API keys in the file.

 Run this command to install dependencies.